THashimoto27/Diabetes_Datamining_Project/Diabetes.md

 </tbody>
 </table>

-where in linear model the below 0 score is changed into 0 and the above 100 score is changed into 100.

 From the above graphs, the linear model is like the normal distribution that the top was biased to slightly the right.
 Also, the logit model is a distribution with a dent in the middle.
 The bottom of the graph shows